 Credit: Liz BanField

 The Greenport Harbor Brewing Company has two locations on Long Island, one in Greenport and another larger one in Peconic; both offer an amazing atmosphere and even better beer.
 To start, the Peconic brewery can be described as a beer drinker’s haven, with an enormous lawn where you’ll find Adirondack chairs, outdoor games like cornhole and giant Jenga, dogs of patrons, and often live music.
-It’s also got a fantastic restaurant serving up locally sourced dishes that pair perfectly with Greenport Harbor Brewing Company's beer.
+It’s also got a fantastic restaurant serving up locally-sourced dishes that pair perfectly with Greenport Harbor Brewing Company's beer.
 The menu is ever-changing so you have a reason to visit time and time again!
 A bit further east on the North Fork at the Greenport location, you’ll find a cozier atmosphere inside the firehouse-turned-brewery.
 In the second-floor tasting room, try a pint or two of the rotating taps or the tasting flight.

 3. Druthers Brewing, Albany (Capital-Saratoga)